flash548/mojo-gateway/README.md

 - 🔳 Allow some type of configurable, self-registration - not sure what that looks like yet
 - 🔳 Integration with AWS SES or the like - for email notifications

+## Dependency Management

+This project uses `Carton` for dependency management.
+Therefore your Perl distribution needs to have it installed.

+Need to install it?
+Suggest using `cpanm` to install via `sudo cpanm install Carton`.
+If you need `cpanm` then install via `sudo curl -L https://cpanmin.us | sudo perl - App::cpanminus`.

+Once `Carton` is installed, then you can install dependencies via `carton install` at the root of the project directory, and then you can do `carton exec perl script/mojo-gateway daemon` etc to start the app or `carton exec morbo script/mojo-gateway`...

 ## Tests

-Run the test suite from the root of the project with: `prove -lr t/`
+Run the test suite from the root of the project with: `carton exec prove -lr t/`

 Make sure you dont have a server running locally that might interfere with port 8080 etc - as some of the tests actually standup a running instance of the service.